-This trope is often unbuilt or parodied, explicitly mocking the tough, powerful creature's senseless fear of something so tiny.
+This trope is often parodied, explicitly mocking the tough, powerful creature's senseless fear of something so tiny.
 It's also very commonly exploited, with non-elephant characters producing mice in order to scare off or distract antagonistic elephants.
 This tends to be Played for Laughs if both the mice and elephants are decent animals meeting each other.

 - Disney Animated Canon:

 - Dumbo: Timothy Q. Mouse uses this to his advantage against the cruel female elephants.
 Sure, those "over-stuffed hay-bags" can be mean to a little elephant with super-huge ears, but when facing Timothy, they're scared to near-stampeding.
 Wonderfully subverted with Dumbo himself, who befriends Timothy for being the first creature to be nice to him.

 - The Sword in the Stone: Pictured above.
 During their Wizard Duel, Madam Mim turns into an elephant to try to defeat Merlin.
 He deals with this by turning into a mouse, scaring her into changing forms.